MFA Fatigue Attacks: How Uber Got Breached and How to Stop It

 The token-as-authorization antipattern

 An application checks for a valid JWT and if found, proceeds.
 The JWT proves the user authenticated with the IdP.
-It says nothing about what they’re allowed to do.
+However, it says nothing about what they’re allowed to do.

 # This is authentication only — anyone with a valid token gets through